Yumbox Original Leakproof Bento Lunch Box

 Not the best value

 Why settle for a boring brown bag when you can pack your kid’s food in a fun bento-style lunch box like the Yumbox Original?
-This leakproof container is perfect for elementary school-aged eaters, with six compartments for sampling all sorts of tasty and healthy foods.
+This leakproof container is perfect for elementary school-aged eaters, with six compartments for sampling all sorts of tasty foods.
 We tested this product by using it to pack lunch for our 5-year-old son for a week straight, evaluating features like its design, durability, and price.
 Keep reading for our insights.

 Design: Fun illustrations